andrewacashner/hearingfaithms/chapters/chapter-3.md

 En este año de mil y seiscientos y quarenta y siete* (Sevilla, 1647), Puebla, private collection, courtesy of Gustavo Mauleón Rodríguez.

+The origins, sources, and relationships between the three known settings are summarized in figure `ref:fig:Santiago-Padilla-Jalon`.
 Although the text of *Cantores* predates that of Padilla's *Voces* by ten years, Padilla's text may actually preserve an earlier stage of the textual tradition.
 A stronger philological argument can be made that Jalón's *Cantores de